 4. Have someone else nominate you.

 Whenever a speaker contacts me directly, it feels desperate.
 I have never booked anyone who contacted me to nominate themselves.
 On the other hand, I’ve found almost all of my speakers by listening to trusted sources who nominated others.
-Recruit a few friends to share your availability with organizers they know.
+In learning how to get speaking engagements at churches, be sure to recruit a few friends to share your availability with organizers they know.